acarabott/supercollider-package-for-sublime-text/Readme.md

 Supercollider
 http://supercollider.sourceforge.net

+## Bugs
+* Creating a new document doesn't allow sc to start
+	* Works on first document of boot
+	* Works if the plugin SuperCollider.py is saved (and thus reloaded)

 ## TODO
 * Recompile class library command / key map
 * Dump Node Tree Command / key map